Your role in the canine digestion process usually involves the “before” and “after.” Here's a look at what happens in the “during” stage.

 The ins and outs of digestion

 Food gets broken down into a simple form that can be absorbed and used by the body in a process called "digestion."
 In mammals, this process takes place in the digestive or alimentary tract, often simply called the "gut."
-This is a hollow tube the food passes through and is acted upon by acids and enzymes from organs, like the stomach and small intestine, that discharge into the tube.
+This is a hollow tube that the food passes through and is acted upon by acids and enzymes from organs, like the stomach and small intestine, that discharge into the tube.
 These digestive enzymes speed up the process of hydrolysis, by which food is broken down.

 The three major classes of nutrients that need to be digested are carbohydrates, protein, and fat.
 Other nutrients (minerals, vitamins, and water) are absorbed in more or less the same form as they are found in food.
 But they may need to be released from proteins, fats, or carbohydrates before they can be absorbed.